gromacs/gromacs/docs/user-guide/mdp-options.rst

       than half the box size.
 With this geometry the box should not be dynamic (*e.g.* no pressure scaling) in the pull dimensions and the pull force is not added to virial.

+   .. mdp-value:: direction-relative

+      As :mdp-value:`direction`, but the pull vector is the vector that points from the COM of a third to the COM of a fourth pull group.
+This means that 4 groups need to be supplied in :mdp:`pull-coord1-groups`.
+Note that the pull force will give rise to a torque on the pull vector, which is turn leads to forces perpendicular to the pull vector on the two groups defining the vector.
+If you want a pull group to move between the two groups defining the vector, simply use the union of these two groups as the reference group.

    .. mdp-value:: cylinder